maclong9/harvard-compsci/Introduction/03-Algorithms/README.md

 ## Structs for Storing Data

 A `struct` is a way of defining structure for variables and containing them within one namespace.
-This can help clean up code and allow more readable code.
+This cam help make code clean and readable.
 There is an example of creating a `struct` named `Person` with the attributes `string name` and `string number` for phone number within the [phonebook.c](./phonebook.c) file.

 ``` mermaid
 ---